Telsey Advisory Group Reiterates Foot Locker (FL) Outperform Recommendation

 What is the Fund Sentiment?

-There are 745 funds or institutions reporting positions in Foot Locker.
-This is an increase of 12 owner(s) or 1.64% in the last quarter.
-Average portfolio weight of all funds dedicated to FL is 0.19%, an increase of 8.38%.
-Total shares owned by institutions increased in the last three months by 6.82% to 116,065K shares.
-The put/call ratio of FL is 1.16, indicating a bearish outlook.
+There are 726 funds or institutions reporting positions in Foot Locker.
+This is a decrease of 12 owner(s) or 1.63% in the last quarter.
+Average portfolio weight of all funds dedicated to FL is 0.18%, a decrease of 3.26%.
+Total shares owned by institutions increased in the last three months by 5.44% to 114,973K shares.
+The put/call ratio of FL is 1.50, indicating a bearish outlook.

 What are Other Shareholders Doing?